 This dialog box enables you to define advanced settings for a bitmap checkpoint, in order to fine-tune the comparison that UFT One performs when running the checkpoint.

-In the Checkpoint Properties Dialog Box, click Advanced settings beneath the bitmap display area (available for keyword components only in Advanced Mode).
+In the Configure checkpoint details, click Advanced settings beneath the bitmap display area (available for keyword components only in Advanced Mode).

 Relevant only when the Compare selection with runtime bitmap option is selected.

 Enables you to define the percent by which the RGB values of the pixels in the runtime bitmap can differ from those of the expected bitmap and allow the checkpoint to pass.
 Available only for bitmaps with a color depth of 24 bits.

 Enables you to define the number or percentage of pixels in the runtime bitmap that can differ from those in the expected bitmap and allow the checkpoint to pass.

 Select either the Percent or Pixels radio button, and set the relevant value.
 If you switch between the Percent and Pixels radio buttons after entering the tolerance value, the value is recalculated based on your selection.
 (100% is the total number of pixels in the expected bitmap or selected area.)